elementary/hig/widgets/lists.md

 Lists are great because they can serve many purposes and adapt well to any kind of screen size.
 They can be used for browsing content, navigation in a sidebar and much more.

 ## Rows
 For the rows in a list Granite provides `Granite.ListItem`.
 This makes sure your rows have consistent padding and size across all apps.
 It also provides an API for the most common usage of a row.
-That is an icon (I plan to implement that), a context menu, a label and a secondary description.
+That is a context menu, a label and a secondary description.
 Alternatively if you need custom content you can set your own widget as a child.

 ## Placement
 If the list is the only thing within its view (e.g. a sidebar or the entire window) it should be placed directly in the section.